-- (a) Shinagawa Refractories Australasia Pty Ltd (ABN 81 082 371 891); - (b) Automotive, Food, Metals, Engineering, Printing and Kindred Industries Union, New South Wales Branch; and - (c) The Australian Workers' Union, New South Wales
+(a) Shinagawa Refractories Australasia Pty Ltd (ABN 81 082 371 891); and

+(b) The Federated Brick, Tile and Pottery Industrial Union of Australia, New South Wales Branch;

-This agreement will be binding on Shinagawa Refractories Australasia Pty Ltd, the Unions, and the Employees eligible to become members of the Unions who are performing work under classifications prescribed by the Awards at the Company's Glastonbury Avenue site.
+This agreement will be binding on Shinagawa Refractories Australasia Pty Ltd, the Unions, and the Employees eligible to become members of the Union who are performing work under classifications prescribed by the Awards at the Company's Glastonbury Avenue site.

-2. DEFINITIONS
+3. DEFINITIONS

-- 'Award' means the Metal, Engineering and Associated Industries (State) Award, as varied or replaced. - 'Commission' means The Industrial Relations Commission of New South Wales. - 'Company' means Shinagawa Refractories Australasia Pty Ltd - 'Consultative Committee' means the team consisting of management and employee representatives established under Clause 7. - 'Employees' means all maintenance personnel employed by the Company working at the Company's Glastonbury Avenue site and covered by the Award. - 'Parties' means the Company, the Unions and Employees. - 'Unions' means the Automotive, Food, Metals, Engineering, Printing and Kindred Industries Union, New South Wales Branch, and the Australian Workers' Union, New South Wales.
-The Automotive, Food, Metals, Engineering, Printing and Kindred Industries Union, New South Wales Branch in past agreements were covered by a Federal certified agreement and there was an understanding in the former agreement that conditions would not be diminished by moving to a state enterprise agreement. - 'VER' means Voluntary Early Retirement. - 'Work Group' in principle means all members of the Maintenance Group.
+- 'Award' means Refractory Industry (State) Award. - 'Commission' means The Industrial Relations Commission of New South Wales. - 'Company' means Shinagawa Refractories Australasia Pty Ltd - Consultative Committee' means the team consisting of management and employee representatives established under Clause 7. - 'Employees' means all operations personnel employed by the Company working at the Company's Glastonbury Avenue site and covered by the Award. - 'Parties' means the Company, the Union and Employees. - 'Union' means The Federated Brick, Tile and Pottery Industrial Union of Australia, New South Wales Branch. - 'VER' means Voluntary Early Retirement. - 'Work Group' in principle means all members of an operating shift with day workers belonging to the Work Group which is on day shift at that time.

-3. APPLICATION OF AWARD
+4. APPLICATION OF AWARD

-The Parties agree that the provisions of the Metal, Engineering, and Associated Industries (State) Award, as varied or replaced (except in respect of any matters dealt within this agreement) continue to apply to employees who are covered by the applicable Award.
+The Parties agree that the provisions of the Refractory Industry (State) Award as varied or replaced (except in respect of any matters dealt with in this agreement) continue to apply to employees who are covered by the applicable Award.